 - The duration depends on the extent of your surgery as well as your healing ability.

-- Tummy tucks are a large body contouring plastic surgical procedure.
-You will need to wear a compression garment for six to eight weeks following this procedure.
+- Abdominoplasty surgery is a large body procedure.
+You will need to wear a compression garment for six to eight weeks following surgery.

 - The only time garments should be taken off is for showering.

-- For minor surgical procedures, two weeks wearing compression garments might be enough.
+- For smaller surgical procedures, two weeks wearing compression garments might be enough.

-- However, your surgeon will advise you on how long you should wear a compression garment – Follow you surgeons instructions.
+- Your surgeon will advise you on how long you should wear a compression garment – Follow you surgeons instructions.

 What do compression garments do?

 - As well as helping to maintain your new shape.